elgeeko1/roon-server-docker/README.md

-# Roon Sever in Docker
+# Roon Server in Docker
 Roon Server in a docker container.

 ## Features